 Nicole Labruto is an assistant research professor in the Department of Anthropology.
 She received her BA in Anthropology and Philosophy from Mount Holyoke College, her MA in Cultural Anthropology from the New School for Social Research, and her PhD in History, Anthropology, and Science, Technology, and Society from the Massachusetts Institute of Technology, during which she was a Mellon/ACLS Dissertation Completion Fellow.
 She is also the recipient of fellowships from the Social Science Research Council and the Fulbright Foundation.
-She was a Postdoctoral Fellow at Johns Hopkins University and an Anthropologist-in-Residence at the Maryland College Institute of Art (MICA).
+She was a Postdoctoral Fellow at Johns Hopkins University and an Anthropologist-in-Residence at the Maryland Institute College of Art (MICA).
 She is a member of the Curatorial Circle of the Ecological Design Collective.

 Assistant Research Professor; Director, Program in Medicine, Science, and the Humanities